Share via E-Mail

 • Accessed from a computer with a live Internet connection (loading the page and then going offline will not work).

-If that didn't fix the problem for you, see below for some other, more obscure reasons that may be causing your problem.
+If the information provided above didn't resolve the problem for you, see below for some other, more obscure reasons that may be causing your problem.

 Currency

 Also, make sure all your products are priced in the same currency.
 The cart can only hold items that are all priced in the same currency because payment processors cannot handle checkout totals split into differing-currency subtotals.
-Clicking the Add to Cart button for an item priced in a currency different from items previously added to the cart would "reset the cart" by dumping the earlier items and adding only the latest item to the buyer's order.
+Clicking an Add to Cart button/link for an item priced in a currency different from items previously added to the cart would "reset the cart" by dumping the earlier items and starting over with only the latest item added to the buyer's order.

 Framesets

-We have identified an issue affecting newer browsers and certain sites using frames, where the domain of the master frameset page URL does not match the domain of individual content pages using our cart buttons which are being displayed inside the frame.
+We have identified an issue affecting newer browsers and certain sites using frames, where the domain of the master frameset page URL does not match the domain of the actual pages being displayed inside the frame which are using our cart buttons.

 E.g., if you are using a site-builder service that hosts your actual, individual pages at something like this: